samuelkassa/AirBnB_clone/README.md

-# AirBnB Clone ― The ALX-Holberton BnB
 ![Optional Text](hbnb.png)
+# AirBnB Clone ― The ALX-Africa BnB
 ## Description of the project
 The AirBnB clone project sums up the implementation of my four months of studies at the ALX-Africa School - the fullstack software engineering program.
 The goal of the project is to deploy a replica of the [Airbnb Website](https://www.airbnb.com/) using our own server.
 The final version of this project will have: